wavefrontHQ/wavefront-lambda-go/README.md

 ### Standard Point Tags

 The below point tags are automatically added to all data sent to Wavefront.
-You can add more point tags, by creating the passing in a `map[string]string` when you create a new Wavefront Agent.
+You can add more point tags, by passing in a `map[string]string` when you create a new Wavefront Agent.

 | Point Tag             | Description                                                                                |
 | --------------------- | ------------------------------------------------------------------------------------------ |